Making DEI Obsolete: When DEI is the Solution and The Problem

 DEI is not a finite set of projects on a checklist for an organization to get through.
 It is a state of being that organizations can reach, and when they do, they will make project-based DEI obsolete.

-It is not impossible; we’ve just misunderstood where we should be headed.
+It is not impossible; we’ve just simply misunderstood where we should be headed.

-If we want to lead and operate organizations where people experience a culture where they want to stay longer, apply to work there, and, when they are there, have an experience so inclusive and influential that they provide the best results towards the mission…
+If we want to lead and operate organizations where people experience a culture that leads to them wanting to stay longer, wanting to apply to work there, and when they are there, allowing them to experience a culture so influential that they provide the best results towards the mission….

 We have got to start asking ourselves a different question.

-Instead of asking how we launch more DEI initiatives, ask this instead:
+Instead of asking how we launch DEI initiatives in a different way, what if we asked this instead:

-What would need to be true for DEI to no longer exist as an initiative, program, or function but rather as the way of operating a best-in-class organization?
+What would need to be true in order for DEI to no longer need to exist as an initiative, program, or function but instead the way of operating a best-in-class organization?

-DEI can and should be seen as a way of doing business, making DEI committees and leads obsolete because the work belongs to the organization rather than a designated group or person.
+DEI can and should be seen as the way of doing business, which would make DEI committees and leads obsolete because the work belongs to the organization, not a designated group or person

-This will require organizations to take a fundamentally new set of steps to ensure this shift happens, with the understanding that to get to the place where DEI can be obsolete, there will need to be training, coaching, and immersive experiences for all staff first and not just a sudden announcement that “We have DEI figured out.”
+This will require organizations to take a fundamentally new set of steps to ensure this shift happens, with the understanding that in order to get to the case where DEI can be obsolete, there will be training, coaching, and immersive experiences for all staff first and not just a sudden announcement that “We have DEI figured out.”

 Pardon Our Mess as We Remodel

-What if organizations could put these signs up across different business functions, little by little, as they figure out how to shift what once was?
+What if organizations could put these signs up across different functions of their business, little by little as they figure out how to shift what once was?

 What if this is how we make DEI (as we know it) obsolete?